-Types of risk Types of harm Existing risk controls Is this enough to keep children and young people safe?
+Types of risk Types of harm Existing risk controls Is this enough to keep Children and Young People safe?
 New controls required Identify the situational, propensity, vulnerability, and institutional risks of this activity.
 What type of harm may arise from the risk?
 What is in place now that reduces the risk?
 What are the gaps in the existing controls?
 What can be put in place to manage the gaps?
-Situational risk: Physical Entrance to hall set back from the street with poor lighting.
-Children and young people not feeling safe leaving the venue.
-Children and young people being harmed by outsiders after they are dropped off by their parents/carers or when they walk from public transport to the venue.
-General public may access the toilet facilities and harm children and young people.
-Adults attending the book club can None No: Lack of supervision and oversight over children and young people.
+Situational risk: Physical

+Entrance to hall set back from the street with poor lighting.
+Children and Young People not feeling safe leaving the venue.
+Children and Young People being harmed by outsiders after they are dropped off by their parents/carers or when they walk from public transport to the venue.
+General public may access the toilet facilities and harm Children and Young People.
+Adults attending the book club can None No: Lack of supervision and oversight over Children and Young People.
 Request property owner install night lighting along the driveway.

-Situational risk: Online interact with children and young people as they arrive.
-They may harm children and young people.
-Children and young people attend with mobile phones.
-Staff send updates/class cancellation notices to children and young people directly as well as to parents/carers.
+Situational risk: Online interact with Children and Young People as they arrive.
+They may harm Children and Young People.

+1 Children and Young Online bullying or anti-social Code of Somewhat, but Children and Young People attend with mobile phones.
+Staff send updates/class cancellation notices to Children and Young People directly as well as to parents/carers.
 Drama Group Facebook page.
 Online bullying or anti-social behaviour.
-Opportunity for staff to have unsupervised contact with children and young people online/by phone.
+Opportunity for staff to have unsupervised contact with Children and Young People online/by phone.
 Creates an opportunity for grooming.
 Code of Conduct Child Safety and Wellbeing Policy Somewhat, but improvements identified Code of Conduct and Child Safety and Wellbeing Policy to be revised to include specific content about behaviour online/by phone.
-Share with children, young people and parents/carers.
-Tell children, young people and parents/carers what sort of communication they can expect from staff online/by phone, so they know if contact from staff is not authorised.
+Share with Children, Young People and parents/carers.
+Tell Children, Young People and parents/carers what sort of communication they can expect from staff online/by phone, so they know if contact from staff is not authorised.
 Hold a special staff meeting at the start of each year to discuss the Code of Conduct including appropriate behaviour online/by phone.
-Share resources with children and young people about online bullying from the eSafety Commissioner and tell them how they can raise concerns.
-Vulnerability risk Mixed ages of children and young people attending (12-18).
-Bullying Older young people may act inappropriately with/around younger children.
-Peer pressure could create barriers for some children and young people to stop them Child Safety and Wellbeing Policy No: Organisation's Code of Conduct is for staff conduct only Complaint handling policy not written inaccessible language and not given First Drama Group session each year will include workshop where children and young people create Code of Conduct about how to behave with each other.
-Staff to hold information session/consultation with children, young people and parents/carers on the
+Share resources with Children and Young People about online bullying from the eSafety Commissioner and tell them how they can raise concerns.
+Vulnerability risk Vulnerability risk Mixed ages of Children and Young People attending (12-18).
+Bullying Older Young People may act inappropriately with/around younger Children.
+Peer pressure could create barriers for some Children and Young People to stop them Child Safety and Wellbeing Policy No: Organisation's Code of Conduct is for staff conduct only Complaint handling policy not written inaccessible language and not given First Drama Group session each year will include workshop where Children and Young People create Code of Conduct about how to behave with each other.
+Staff to hold information session/consultation with Children, Young People and parents/carers on the